Dr Lauren Gregoire

 Previous group members:

-- Ilkka Matero (primary supervisor; Oct 2014-2018): North American ice sheet collapse and abrupt climate change during the 8.2 kyr event.
+- Ilkka Matero, PGR (Oct 2014-2018): North American ice sheet collapse and abrupt climate change during the 8.2 kyr event.

-- Nigel Clifford (MRes, primary supervisor, 2015-2016): Impact of ice sheet freshwater release in the North Atlantic on the variability of European winter climate.
+- Nigel Clifford, MRes (2015-2016): Impact of ice sheet freshwater release in the North Atlantic on the variability of European winter climate.

-- Alice Drinkwater (Research experience placement, co-supervisor, summer 2016).
+- Alice Drinkwater, UG (Research experience placement, 2016).
 Anthropogenic effects on intense melt episodes over Greenland.

-- 2017: Fellow of the Higher Education Academy.
+- Fellow of the Higher Education Academy, 2017

-- 2011: PhD, School of Geographical Sciences, University of Bristol, UK.
+- PhD, School of Geographical Sciences, University of Bristol, UK, 2011

-- 2007: Master in Climate-Environment Interactions, University de Versailles St Quentin, France
+- Master in Climate-Environment Interactions, University de Versailles St Quentin, France, 2007

-- 2005: Licence of Physics, University de Versailles St Quentin en Yvelines, France.
+- Licence of Physics, Université de Versailles St Quentin en Yvelines, France, 2005

 - Palaeo Model Intercomarison Project (PMIP) co-leader of the deglacial working group